All Mathcamp programs and reunions are currently online: Learn more.

 Mathcamp is a DIY kind of organization, and we're building a virtual campus where our program will take place.
 It's an interactive world, and designed to be our dream campus – because if you were imagining the best version of a dorm, wouldn't the lounge have stained glass windows with panes arranged in a Sierpinski triangle?
 The space will also interface with video conferencing and text chat.
 We'll be teaching an ambitious schedule of classes and running lots of individual and small-group projects.
 At the same time, we're designing ways to connect outside the classroom: we come together not only to learn math, but to learn about one another's worlds.
 The virtual format, and the intimacy of connecting our homes to one another, gives us a new opportunity to deepen these conversations.

 We're excited to say that our students, parents, and staff have responded really well to the plan.
-We will have 127 students and 29 staff members this summer, coming together from all around the world.
-The 20 people in the Eastern hemisphere are graciously shifting their schedules, and we've designed our daily schedule to work across a wide array of time zones.
+We will have 120 students and 29 staff members this summer, coming together from all around the world.
+The 19 students in the Eastern hemisphere are graciously adjusting to a program centered in the US and Canada, and we've designed our daily schedule to work across a wide array of time zones.
 The students are already dreaming up ways to preserve our favorite traditions from the residential program, and to start new ones, too.

 Mathcamp has always been a place where students from all walks of life come together to study mathematics with peers who share their creativity and love of learning.
 As we endeavor to create a new program for summer 2020 to meet this moment, and steward our organization through the era of COVID-19: we couldn't do this work without you!
 It's an exciting journey, and we are grateful to all of our supporters who make it possible.